January 8, 2019

-Valued at roughly $600 billion, the US online on-demand home services sector is growing rapidly.
+From maintaining yards and air-ducts, to fixing roofs, and eliminating pesky rodents, the home services industry is valued at roughly $600 billion.
+The US online on-demand home services sector is growing rapidly.
 According to The New York Times, the on-demand home services industry is expected to post a compound annual growth rate of nearly 49% by 2021.

 What’s happening here?